pham-trung-nghia-dev/pham-trung-nghia-dev/README.md

 ---

 ## 👨‍💻 INTRODUCE
-I am a **Fresher PHP Developer** and I have had a strong passion for technology from an early age.
+I am a **Fresher PHP Developer** and I have had a strong passion for technology.
 I am eager to learn, absorb knowledge quickly, and continuously improve myself.
 I always update the latest knowledge for both myself and those around me.